Date: 6 May 2021

-- Pending available resources, as of 20 March 2020 we are implementing temperature checks for all visitors to and employees supporting group homes, inclusive of Amelia House as a precautionary measure to safeguard our team and clients.
+- As of 20 March 2020 we are implementing temperature checks for all visitors to and employees supporting group homes, inclusive of Amelia House as a precautionary measure to safeguard our team and clients.
 If a temperature above 37.6˚celcius is recorded, access will be prohibited.

 Follow health advice issued by the WA Department of Health

 Senses Australia recommends our clients, staff and wider community follow health advice issued by the WA Department of Health.

 The World Health Organization has announced that COVID-19 is a pandemic.